philipp-hellwig/evolution-cooperation/README.md

 This project investigates how cooperation can evolve in agent-based models.

-Uncontroversially, the main use of language is communication.
-In turn, one important function of communication is to coordinate cooperation.

 ## Simulations
 The diagram below broadly illustrates the flow of all evolution simulations.
 Each generation has a fixed population size and each generation's agents are descendents of the previous generation.